 This site has been designated Not Accessible.
 For definitions of designations and instructions on how to use the accessibility drawings attached, please see page 7.

 Summary

-The school's interior does not have the features of an accessible building.
+The school's interior does not have features of an accessible building.
+Most entrances have an immediate stairwell.
 Visitors can only access the main floor.
-An elevator is required to make the rest of the building accessible.
+Absence of an elevator makes the rest of the building inaccessible.

 Exterior